Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Graph-augmented Learning to Rank

 After using the ranking model to obtain the top sub-KSGs, we merge them into a smaller graph compared to the original large KG graph and feed it into an answer selection model.
 In this paper, we use one of the state-of-the-art KGQA model GraftNet \cite{sun2018open} as our answer selection model, which is a heterogeneous graph neural network model.
 To improve the overall performance, GraftNet also incorporates external Wikipedia knowledge and computes a PageRank \cite{haveliwala2003topic} score for each entity node.
 However, we only use the basic model of GraftNet as our answer selection model to better validate the effectiveness of our proposed graph-augmented learning to rank model.
 GraftNet performs a binary classification to select the answer:

 where $\mathbf{h}_v^{(L)}$ is the final nodes representation learned by GraftNet and $\sigma$ is the sigmoid function.
-The answer selection model is trained with binary cross-entropy loss, using the full KSG and the merged top-ranked sub-KSGs as input respectively.
+This model is trained with binary cross-entropy loss, using the full KSG and the merged top-ranked sub-KSGs as input respectively.